InstaCuppa electric chopper on a kitchen counter with freshly chopped vegetables

 • Raw turmeric: One piece, about 1 inch.
 Took 5 seconds.
 Fine paste, but it stained the bowl immediately.
 More on that later.

 Battery update: second charge cycle.
 Still getting about 17 uses per charge.
-Motor ran slightly warm after the dry fruit session (three back-to-back pulses), but cooled down within 30 seconds.
+Motor ran a bit warm after the dry fruit session.
+This was three pulses in a row.
+But it cooled down within 30 seconds.

 Shop InstaCuppa Rechargeable Chopper — Rs 899